FrancoisGib/http/readme.md

     └── /hostname serving machine hostname
     └── /test serving "<p>test</p>" (returned by a function taking the content of the request, so it can be set dynamically) └── /public serving examples/public folder
+    └── /build serving a react app in examples/app/build folder
 ```